List of Futurama characters: Gypsy-Bot

 The Gypsy-Bot (voiced by Tress MacNeille) is a carnival fortune-telling robot.
 In "Godfellas" the gypsy-bot hints that she does not actually have psychic powers; after Fry asks her a question, she replies, "What am I, psychic?".
 The gypsy-bot appears earlier in "The Honking", telling Bender he is a werecar; and in "Ghost in the Machines", performing a séance in which Bender's ghost possesses her and causes her head to explode.

 Headless Body of Agnew

-The headless body of Spiro Agnew is Nixon's vice-president of Earth.
+The headless body of Spiro Agnew (vocal effects provided by Maurice LaMarche) is Nixon's vice-president of Earth.
 Though he is headless, Agnew can still make growling noises.
 In "Into the Wild Green Yonder" Agnew is accidentally killed by the "eco-feministas" – which Leela has joined – when a golf cart runs over him.
 However, he is cloned, which leads Nixon to call him the "Headless Clone of Agnew".

 H.G.
 Blob

 Horrible Gelatinous "H.G."
 Blob (voiced by Maurice LaMarche) is a three-eyed, green, translucent, ill-tempered alien.
 He first appeared in the season one episode "The Series Has Landed" in a commercial the Professor made for Planet Express.
 He contemptuously refers to humanoids as "solids" and ridicules their one-way digestive system.
 In "The Route of All Evil", the Horrible Gelatinous Blob has a son named Brett Blob, who regularly bullies Cubert and Dwight.
 In Futurama: Bender's Big Score he, or someone of his species, appears on the twenty dollar bill.
 In "Proposition Infinity", he, or someone of his species, was shown to be in an "interplanetary" relationship with a human woman.